hibory/ctd_haifauni1/README.md

 #Efficient algorithms for Combinatorial Test Design (CTD)
-By Seri Khourry and Amir Shwartz
+Seri Khourry and Amir Shwartz (University of Haifa)